gholmes829/Diviner/README.md

-# Diviner
+# The Diviner
+A complement to The Oracle for compilers class.
 Given some test cases, this program automatically queries the oracle and tests your compiler!

 More spefically this program:
 * Runs your *\*.cshanty* test inputs thru the oracle & collects its response to give a "true output"; writes *\*.truth* to test dir.